nreigl/git-for-economists/tutorialscript.md

 ```

 Merge master with development
 ```bash
 git merge master development
 ```

 ## Switch to GUI

 Open the folder in VS Code and show the audiance around.

 ## 4. Github

-Here we will show how to create a public repo on github, setup the repo, link the remote, pull and push to the repo.Here we will show how to create a public repo on github, setup the repo, link the remote, pull and push to the repo.

 Show status
 ```bash
 git status
 ```

- - go to github
+ - go to GitHub
  - new public repo
  - repo name
  - add no other files
- - copy the terminal commands from github
+ - copy the terminal commands from [GitHub](GitHub)

 The first command creates the remote
 The second command makes sure that you're on local main
 The third command pushes local main to remote main

 Show status
 ```bash
 git status
 ```

-Currently only the master branch is on github but what if I want to add a new development branch to
+Currently only the master branch is on GitHub but what if I want to add a new development branch to

 Create new local branch
 ```bash
 git checkout -b people
 ```

-Push branch people up to github
+Push branch people up to GitHub
 ```bash
 git push -u origin people
 ```

-Go to github and show the people branch
+Go to GitHub and show the people branch

-Got back to github and create a README.md file
+Got back to GitHub and create a README.md file

 Pull from the remote
 ```bash
 git pull origin main
 ```

 Show status
 ```bash
 git status
 ```

-## 5. Collaborting
+## 5. Collaborating

 In this part Heili forks and works and Nicolas test-repo and then creates a pull request.
 Nicolas will review the pull request, deal with merge conflicts

  - Fork the repo
- - Show the people on github your repo
+ - Show the people on GitHub your repo
  - Add a file called "places"
  - Write some places you like
  - Change in my file the first animals entry from dogs to cats (so that we can teach how to resolve merge conflicts)
  - Commit everything and create a pull request

 ### Switch back to my session

  - Review pull request
  - Accept pull request
  - Fix merge conflicts
  - Merge

  I will create another artificial problem.
-I will change in the local file an line that would conflict with the newely merged remote.
+I will change in the local file an line that would conflict with the newly merged remote.

  - make changes to local master
  - git pull to local master